-Statistics show gender inequality in employment is worsening – here is what leaders can do
+Statistics show gender inequality in employment is worsening

 When it comes to diversity data, inclusive leaders must look the patterns straight in the eye.
 They are often so stark they can make us flinch, yet while it is tempting to look away, inclusive leaders should not avert their gaze.
 Doing so is crucial to analyse, reflect, and then find a way forward.

 The same is true when tackling workplace sexism and gender inequality.
 Sexism distorts women’s experience of work, their personal and economic wellbeing, and a company’s ability to recruit, retain and develop the most talented people.
 Many businesses were making headway on eliminating it, but the pandemic seems to have caused us to take a step backwards.

 To address sexism, you do not have to be a woman or be brilliant at creating cultures that ensure women can thrive.
 Even if we have not experienced sexism, we must fully review the data, understand what sexism is, then work practically to dismantle it; it is a system, after all, which means it can be changed.
 And while we will all experience some backlash when challenging and changing a system that benefits largely those already in power, inclusive leaders must be ready to do just that.

 As a result of the pandemic, gender inequality in employment is increasing.
 How and why is it impacting women more than men, and what can inclusive leaders do to put their organisations back on the right track?